MatthijsReyers/SmartBrute/README.md

 # SmartBrute - Bruteforce smarter with Python
+Although password lists like 'rockyou.txt' are pretty good when bruteforcing several passwords from relatively unknown targets, in many situations

 A python library/script for generating passworld lists using information about the target.

 ## 1. How to use SmartBrute